 In the beginning...

-The ground-breaking service for the first unit of the church was observed January 5, 1958, with Dr. Otto F. Volkland officiating.
-By that month 54 persons had joined the church and became the designated charter members.
-Dr. Raymond E. Dewey, District Superintendent, presided at the August 17, 1958, ceremony for the laying of the corner stone.
-The first services were in the South wing on September 7, 1958.
-The 250 members were pleased with their new sanctuary/fellowship hall, kitchen, and six classrooms.
-At that time the Birch Lane property became the parsonage.
+On January 5, 1958, the ground-breaking service for the first unit of the church was held with Dr. Otto F. Volkland officiating.
+With 54 members having joined the church and becoming the designated charter members, the excitement for the new building was palpable.
+The corner stone was laid on August 17, 1958, with Dr. Raymond E. Dewey, District Superintendent, presiding over the ceremony.
+The first services in the South wing were held on September 7, 1958, to the delight of the 250 members.
+The new sanctuary/fellowship hall, kitchen, and six classrooms were met with great satisfaction, and the Birch Lane property became the new parsonage.

-On June 1, 1966, the Rev. George T. Gardner was appointed the new pastor.
-On August 6, 1967, ground breaking for the new sanctuary took place, with the cornerstone laying ceremony occurring on March 24, 1968.
-Then on April 10, 1968, the first worship service was held in the new sanctuary.
-During the following years of church school growth and adjustment, several persons provided pastoral leadership.
-These included Jim Pohl (1972-75), Wayne Castle (1976-77), Jack Ropp (1977-78), Keith Williamson (1978-79), Cecil Findley (1978-79), and Rev. Sam Muyskens (1979-92).
-During this time an Associate Pastor, Rev. Wenners Ballard, was added to the staff as well as additional part-time lay staff members to assist with visitation, education, youth ministries.
-In 1986 Judy Castor was brought on staff as full time Director of Christian Education.
+On June 1, 1966, Rev. George T. Gardner took on the role of pastor.
+The new sanctuary saw its construction commence on August 6, 1967, with the cornerstone laying ceremony taking place on March 24, 1968.
+Worship services in the new sanctuary began on April 10, 1968.
+Over the next few years, several pastors provided leadership, including Jim Pohl, Wayne Castle, Jack Ropp, Keith Williamson, Cecil Findley, and Rev. Sam Muyskens.
+During this time, the church welcomed an Associate Pastor, Rev. Wenners Ballard, and added additional part-time lay staff to support visitation, education, and youth ministries.
+In 1986, Judy Castor joined the church as the full-time Director of Christian Education.

 BUILDING PROGRAM – PHASE IV